-I understand the expectations of Converse University to follow public health guidance while on campus.
-I by acknowledge and understand the COVID policies and personal safety practices implemented as precautionary safety measures for students and the Converse community.
-I agree to follow CDC guidance for slowing the spread of the COVID-19 virus.
-I agree to self-monitor for the development of symptoms and AD to the University's guidance on COVID and absence reporting requirements to the wellness center.
-All students are required to understand and abide by the current University COVID-19 policies and guidelines.
-Converse reserves the right to modify these policies as may be reasonably necessary for operations and the best Interest of the Institution.
+The expectation of Converse University is to follow public health guidance while on campus.
+COVID policies and personal safety practices are implemented as precautionary safety measures for students, faculty and the Converse community.
+Students and faculty agree to follow CDC guidance for slowing the spread of the COVID-19 virus.
+They self-monitor for the development of symptoms and adhere to the University's guidance on COVID and absence reporting requirements to the wellness center.
+All students and faculty are required to understand and abide by the current University COVID-19 policies and guidelines.
+Converse reserves the right to modify these policies as may be reasonably necessary for operations and the best interest of the Institution.
 Current policies, guidelines and additional resources can be found on the COVID-19 resources page.